-Last month was the scene of the online premiere of “Ultra Rich Asian Girls, a Housewives-syle reality show broadcasting the lives of four wealthy Chinese-Canadian women.
+With the massive success of “Crazy Rich Asian” movie and the online premiere of “Ultra Rich Asian Girls”, a Housewives-syle reality show broadcasting the lives of four wealthy Chinese-Canadian women.
 While the reality TV did not reach any records, the show differs in its characters showing off a mix of English and Mandarin.
 By doing that, the show caters its content specifically for a Chinese audience located both in Canada and in China.

-Chinese are the largest Luxury buyers in the world!
+Chinese are the biggest luxury buyers in the world!

 Chinese immigrants are changing

 On the home front, it is important to note the profile of Chinese immigrants has also evolved drastically over the past decade.
 The “Ultra Rich Asian Girls” producer Kevin Li noticed, “Who’s driving those Ferraris and Lamborghinis at 22 years old?” – highlighting the influence of wealthy immigrants from Vancouver to Mainland China.